Ben Carson: Results

-Secretary of Housing and Urban Development
+Secretary of Housing and Urban Development (2017–2021)

 Nomination and confirmation

 After Donald Trump's win in the 2016 election, Carson joined Trump's transition team as vice chairman.
 Carson was also offered a cabinet position in the administration.
 He declined, in part because of his lack of experience, with an aide stating, "The last thing he would want to do was take a position that could cripple the presidency."
 Although it was reported that the position was for Secretary of Health and Human Services, Carson's business manager has disputed this, stating, "Dr. Carson was never offered a specific position, but everything was open to him."
 He was eventually offered the position of Secretary of Housing and Urban Development, which he accepted.

-On December 5, 2016, Trump announced that he would nominate Carson to the position of Secretary of Housing and Urban Development.
+On December 5, 2016, President Trump announced that he would nominate Carson to the position of Secretary of Housing and Urban Development.
 During the confirmation process, Carson was scrutinized by some housing advocates for what they perceived as his lack of relevant experience.

 On January 24, 2017, the Senate Committee on Banking, Housing, and Urban Affairs voted unanimously to approve the nomination.
 Senate Democrats attempted to defeat Carson's nomination via filibuster, but that vote failed on March 1, 2017, and he was then confirmed by the Senate by a 58–41 vote the next day.